leofer-victor/RFUR/README.md

 ## Environment

-Set your environment by anaconda
+Set your environment by anaconda and use followed command to install the required package.

 ```python
 pip install -r ./requirements.txt